Ross Creek Cedars

 • For a short walk, there is a .8 mile loop in the Scenic Area.

-• If you are looking to travel further, you can explore the South Fork of Ross Creek cedars (trail #321).
+• If you are looking to travel further, you can explore the South Fork of Ross Creek Cedars (trail #321).
 This is a moderate 9-mile round-trip hike with beautiful views of a waterfall.

 • Winter exploration is possible on snowshoes or skis.
 Start at the winter trailhead 3 miles east of the summer parking lot on NF Road 398.